-The following eligibility requirements have been prepared so that a student who intends to become a candidate for a position of leadership will be able to handle the additional work and be an appropriate and effective leader and representative of Bnei Akiva Schools.
-A student may be determined to be ineligible if they don't meet the expectations in the two areas outlined below:
+The following eligibility requirements have been prepared so that a student who intends to become a candidate for a position of leadership will be able to handle the additional work and be an appropriate, effective spokesman and leader.

-- Academic record: In order to run for Student Council, student council candidates must maintain a passing grade for each course.
-Student council will add significant time commitments to a student's schedule in addition to her regular workload. - Character record: Student council candidates must be representative of the student body in attendance, Tefilla, participation in school activities, speech, dress, commitment to Torah, behaviours both inside and outside of the classroom and conduct themselves as appropriate role models of the ideals for which Bnei Akiva Schools stands. - Statement of goals: The student must present a written statement defining her goals should she be elected. - Résumé: The student shall present a résumé which includes relevant experiences for the position sought. - Faculty recommendations: Once students submit their names for candidacy, their teachers will be consulted.
-If three or more teachers are concerned with a given student running for a position - based on academic, behavioral or social criteria - the student may not be eligible to run for a position.

-- Administrative/faculty review: The student's record will be reviewed by a committee of administration and faculty members to determine her qualifications.
-Attendance, behaviour, inside and outside the classroom, and commitment to Tefilla and Torah values will be taken into consideration. - Yearbook: The editor(s) of the yearbook must have demonstrated superior performance in language arts.
+- Academic record: The student must have a minimum cumulative average of 70 in each Judaic and General Studies course with no grade of D (below 60) in any course for any marking period. - Character: Student Council members are expected to represent the school positively inside and outside of the classroom.
+As such, to qualify for a position of student leadership, the student must consistently display characteristics that represent the school's values.
+Attendance in classes and at co-curricular activities, derech eretz and respect for fellow classmates and faculty, and adherence to dress code expectations are all central characteristics expected of Student Council members. - Statement of goals: The student must present a written statement defining his goals should he be elected. - Résumé: The student shall present a résumé which includes relevant experiences for the position sought. - Faculty recommendations: Once the student submits his names for candidacy, his teachers will be consulted.
+If three or more teachers are concerned with his running for a position based on academic, behavioral or social criteria the student may not be eligible to run for a position. - Administrative/faculty review: The student's record will be reviewed by a committee of administration and faculty members to determine his qualifications.
+Attendance, behaviour, inside and outside the classroom, and commitment to tefilla and Torah values will be taken into consideration. - Yearbook: The editor(s) of the yearbook must have demonstrated superior performance in language arts.